zzwonder/personal-site/content/about.md

 # Intro

-I am a co-founder and the CTO of [Arthena](https://arthena.com) where I work on engineering infrastructure and build tools to price fine art.
-My primary job functions are as a data scientist and software engineer.
+I am a co-founder and the CTO of [Arthena](https://arthena.com) where I build data pipelines and I build teams that build data pipelines to price fine art.

 I am available to consult on interesting projects.
 I am particularly interested in social impact, education, inclusivity, and space.
 I enjoy advising companies and may even be available for pro-bono work depending on the time commitment and the project.
 If you would like to arrange a meeting, I am based in New York but travel to the San Francisco Bay Area frequently.